Best Travel Gear for Infants and Toddlers

 Designed for babes 12 months and older (up to 50 lbs), the Munchkin Travel Booster is another great alternative.

-Like the Little Seat, it affixes to an existing chair.
+Like the previous harness seat, this one also affixes to an existing chair.
 It’s not only a toddler seat, but a storage bag with an inner pocket to stash diapering and feeding items, as well as toys.
-It folds into a stylish ltittle tote bag.
+It folds into a stylish little tote bag.
 Again, great for bringing over to a friend’s house as well.

 5. Ciao!
 Baby Portable High Chair ~ $59 – Top Pick for Car Travel